atoti/french-presidential-election/README.md

-# atoti Project Template
+# atoti Project Adaptation

-This template can be used to start atoti projects where the goal is to go into production rather than prototyping in a notebook.
+This project shows how we can translate the atoti notebook - [French presidential election 2022](https://github.com/atoti/notebooks/blob/master/notebooks/french-presidential-election) - into an actual project, ready for deployment into Heroku.

+It is adapted from the [atoti project template](https://github.com/atoti/project-template).

 On top of the `atoti` package, it comes with: